kognifai/PoseidonNext-Framework/SDK-documentation/Common-Data-Service.md

 then we inject CommonDataService to our class/component and register our stock data provider.

 ## Injecting and Registering the provider
-The common data service can be used by injecting it into a class/component, just like any standard Angular service and then the dataproviders are registered.
+The common data service can be used by injecting it into a class or a component, just like any standard Angular service and then the data providers are registered.
 ```typescript
 @Injectable()
 export class StockDataService{